microsoft/IoT-For-Beginners/6-consumer/lessons/2-language-understanding/README.md

       * On linux, follow the section on finding your private IP address in the [how to find your IP address in Linux guide](https://opensource.com/article/18/5/how-find-ip-address-linux)

       Once you have your IP address, you will able to access the function at `http://<IP_ADDRESS>:7071/api/text-to-timer`, where `<IP_ADDRESS>` will be your IP address, for example `http://192.168.1.10:7071/api/text-to-timer`.

+      > 💁 Not that this uses port 7071, so after the IP address you will need to have `:7071`.

       > 💁 This will only work if your IoT device is on the same network as your computer.